adixsyukri/es-slider/README.md

    limitations under the License.
 -->

-ElasticSearch on YARN via Slider
+ElasticSearch on YARN via Slider For HDP
 ========

 ElasticSearch on YARN - Slider package for deploying ElasticSearch on YARN cluster.